-- a. to develop concepts and parameters for an international convention or a global legal instrument on soil security; - b. to evaluate and propose national or regional laws to protect, restore and rehabilitate soil ecosystems, with a focus on sustainable agriculture; and - c. to encourage States and regions to adopt legal frameworks addressing threats to soil and promoting soil security and in particular sustainable agriculture practices.
+- a. to develop concepts and parameters for an international convention or a global legal instrument on soil security; - b. to evaluate and propose national or regional laws to protect, restore and rehabilitate soil ecosystems, with a focus on sustainable agriculture; and - c. to encourage States and regions to adopt appropriate measures and legal frameworks, addressing threats to soil and promoting soil security across sectors (including agriculture, mining, infrastructure), with attention to vulnerable communities, and aligned with the UNCCD and Land Degradation Neutrality targets.